 The Potter’s House has a morning program that starts at 7:00 AM and lasts until school begins.
 The program consists of free playtime in the gym, exercises, and devotions.

-The Potter's House is an innovative Christian school in a multi-cultural urban setting.
-The school is non- denominational and evangelical in nature; our main purpose is to provide solid Christian education for a broad range of children who might not normally have the opportunity to attend a Christian school.
+The Potter's House is an innovative Christ-centered school in a multi-cultural urban setting.
+The school is non- denominational and evangelical in nature; our main purpose is to provide solid Christ-centered education for a broad range of children who might not normally have the opportunity to attend a Christ-centered school.
 In order to ensure a diverse social and cultural mix within the student body, tuition is based on a percentage of the parental income rather than on a fixed rate.

 The Potter's House offers Christ-centered education.
 Since God is the center of reality, the Bible will be taught as having significance in all areas of life.
 Christian discipleship and decision-making will be emphasized.
 The basics will be taught with sensitivity given to each child’s learning rate and interests.